lanru2001/Deploying-a-flask-application-to-Elastic-Beanstalk/README.md

 Flask is an open source web application framework for Python.
 This project is on Flask application and deploying it to an AWS Elastic Beanstalk environment.

-Set up a Python virtual environment with flask:
+1.Set up a Python virtual environment with flask:
-1.Create a project directory and virtual environment for your application, and install Flask mkdir flask_project && cd flask_project
+Create a project directory and virtual environment for your application, and install Flask mkdir flask_project && cd flask_project

 2.Create and activate a virtual environment named virt: